AlissonMacedo/Bootcamp-meetup-mobile/README.md

 ## 💻  Dashboard screen, incriptions and profile.

-- A dashboard linsting meetups by date;
+- A dashboard linsting meetups by date, It is possible to register for an event.
+- The screen of incriptions list the events you are subscribed to.
+- The profile screen is possible to change your data as name, email and enter a new password.

 <p align="center">
 <img src="./demo/demo3.gif" alt="demo3" title="demo3">